TooAngel/screeps/Design.md

 Towers attack incoming creeps or heal my creeps.
 If no spawn is available `nextroomer` from other rooms are called, to build up the room.

-The basic creep is the `harvester` which can make sure, that enought energy will be available to build the rest of the creeps.
+The basic creep is the `harvester` which can make sure, that enough energy will be available to build the rest of the creeps.
 For this we check if a `harvester` is within the room, otherwise spawn it.
 For the rest a priority queue is used.